Evidence for a $\mathbb{Z}_{2}$ Dirac spin liquid in the generalized Shastry-Sutherland model: Numerical Results

 Naturally, we exclude small frequencies for which numerical artifacts would be artificially enhanced.
 Our results for the dynamical spin structure factor are presented in Fig.~\ref{fig:SSfactor}(a).
 Due to the finite temperature, we see very broadened branches but still, two distinct lobes of maximal intensity around $(\pi,\pi)$ [at $(\pi\pm0.4,\pi\pm0.4)$] are discernible, while the $(\pi,\pi)$ point itself also features appreciable intensity.
 This matches the expectation for the scenario of a $\mathbb{Z}_{2}$ Dirac QSL with nodal points at $M(\pi/2,\pi/2)+(\pm\varepsilon,\pm\varepsilon)$ [see Fig.~\ref{fig:z3000_dis_ssf_dsf}(b)].
 Indeed, scattering from thus-situated Dirac cones would result in the principal intensity at low energy being observed at $(\pi,\pi)\pm(2\varepsilon,2\varepsilon)$ with relatively lesser intensity at $(\pi,\pi)$ due to the presence of a larger number of scattering channels (wavevectors connecting different Dirac cones) for the former.
 Furthermore, we see a gradual decrease in intensity with increasing $\omega$ and a broad continuum consistent with deconfined fractionalized excitations, as expected for a $\mathbb{Z}_{2}$ QSL.

-Interestingly, the corresponding classical $(S\to\infty)$ model hosts an incommensurate spiral ground state for $J_{s}/J_{d}<1$~\cite{Shastry-1981,Low-2002,Grechnev-2013}, so one may possibly ascribe the origin of the incommensurate location of the double maxima to the underlying spiral correlations.
-However, we rule out such a scenario, since if it were the case, the equal-time spin structure factor would show peaks (soft maxima in our case) at the incommensurate wave vectors $(\pi,\Theta)$ or $(\Theta,\pi)$~\cite{Chung-2001} with $\Theta=\pi\pm\arccos(J_{s}/J_{d})$ (in the limit $S\to\infty$).
-In contrast, the maxima observed in $\mathcal{S}(\mathbf{q},\omega)$ is along a different axis $(\pi\pm\varepsilon,\pi\pm\varepsilon)$, and our equal-time $\mathcal{S}(\mathbf{q})$ hosts maxima at $(\pi,\pi)$.
-Besides, such a spiral phase was also shown to have a higher energy within the coupled-cluster approach~\cite{Darradi-2005}.
+To facilitate a direct comparison with future neutron-scattering measurements on Pr$_2$Ga$_2$BeO$_7$~\cite{Li-2024}, we evaluate the dynamical structure factor $\mathcal{S}({\bf q},\omega)$ at $J_{s}/J_{d}=0.80$ in the presence of XXZ anisotropy $J_{zz}/J_{xy}=2.5$ on both $J_{s}$ and $J_{d}$ bonds, which has been proposed in Ref.~\cite{Li-2024} as a candidate minimal effective Hamiltonian.
+In Fig.~\ref{fig:SSfactor}(c), the calculated $\mathcal{S}({\bf q},\omega)$ exhibits two prominent lobes of spectral weight characteristic of the Dirac spin liquid.
+We further predict enhanced spectral intensity extending to higher $\omega$, including a relative enhancement at the $M'$ point compared to neighboring maxima [see Fig.~\ref{fig:SSfactor}(d)], together with vertical fountain-like streaks of scattering.
+The presence or absence of these features provides a direct and falsifiable benchmark for future neutron-scattering measurements probing the $(hk0)$ plane.

-Given the fact that the Keldysh pf-FRG results have been obtained without any assumptions on the wavefunction or symmetry constraints and, in this sense, represent unbiased results from a correlator-based approach, they further corroborate the picture of a $\mathbb{Z}_{2}$ Dirac QSL ground state.
+It is important to note that the corresponding classical $(S\to\infty)$ model hosts an incommensurate spiral ground state for $J_{s}/J_{d}<1$~\cite{Shastry-1981,Low-2002,Grechnev-2013}.
+The corresponding equal-time spin structure factor would show Bragg peaks at the incommensurate wave vectors $(\pi,\Theta)$ or $(\Theta,\pi)$~\cite{Chung-2001} with $\Theta=\pi\pm\arccos(J_{s}/J_{d})$ (in the limit $S\to\infty$).
+Indeed, one of the double-maxima observed along the segment $\overline{X'M'}$ (at a shifted value of $\Theta$ due to quantum fluctuations~\cite{Chubukov-1984}) reflects the underlying spiral correlations\footnote{Such a spiral phase was also shown to have a higher energy within the coupled-cluster approach~\cite{Darradi-2005}.}, while the additional maxima along the segment $\overline{\Gamma M'}$ at points $(\pi\pm\varepsilon,\pi\pm\varepsilon)$, reflects the presence of Dirac cones and is not expected classically.
+Given that the Keldysh pf-FRG results have been obtained without any assumptions on the wavefunction or symmetry constraints and, in this sense, represent unbiased results from a correlator-based approach, they further corroborate the picture of a $\mathbb{Z}_{2}$ Dirac QSL ground state.